alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week5.md

 > https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb/client/query.html

-> Table name is hardcoded, but a prefix can be added to separating Production from Staging data
+> Table name is hardcoded, but a prefix can be added to separate Production from Staging information

 #### Change in list-conversations pattern